eelcovandijk/assignment-aggregation-service/design-decisions.md

 ### Deployment

 it should be easy to run the service.
-Therefore i use to run it as a Docker image.
+I run it as a Docker image.
 Docker is widely used and can run anywhere from locally to somewhere in the cloud.

 ### Development platform/framework